A Sea Symphony: Instrumentation

+This work may also be played by a reduced orchestra, omitting any or all of the following: flute 3/piccolo, oboe 2, clarinet in E♭, bass clarinet in B♭, contrabassoon, harp 2, organ.
 The chorus sings in all four movements.
 Both soloists are featured in the first and last movements; only the baritone sings in the second movement.
 The scherzo is for the chorus and orchestra alone.

 Motives

 Musically, A Sea Symphony contains two strong unifying motives.
 The first is the harmonic motive of two chords (usually one major and one minor) whose roots are a third apart.
-This is the first thing that occurs in the symphony; the brass fanfare is a B flat minor chord, followed by the choir singing the same chord, singing Behold, the sea.
+This is the first thing that occurs in the symphony; the brass fanfare is a B-flat minor chord, followed by the choir singing the same chord, singing Behold, the sea.
 The full orchestra then comes in on the word sea, which has resolved into D major.

 The second motive is a melodic figure juxtaposing duplets and triplets, set at the opening of the symphony (and throughout the first movement) to the words And, on its limitless heaving breast...
 In the common method of counting musical rhythms, the pattern could be spoken as 'one two-and three-two-three four', showing that the second beat is divided into quavers (for on its) and the third beat is divided into triplets (for limitless).

 Reception and legacy

 Hugh Ottaway's 1972 book Vaughan Williams Symphonies presents the following observation in its introduction:

+The English symphony is almost entirely a twentieth-century creation.
+When in 1903 Vaughan Williams began to sketch the songs for chorus and orchestra that became A Sea Symphony, Elgar had not yet emerged as a symphonist.
+And, extraordinary though it may seem, Elgar's First (1908) is the earliest symphony by an English composer in the permanent repertory ...
+By the time Vaughan Williams had completed his Ninth [Symphony] – in 1958, a few months before his death at the age of 85 – the English symphony ... had become a central figure of our musical revival.
+To say that Vaughan Williams played a major part in bringing this about is to state the obvious: throughout much of the period he was actively involved in English musical life, not only as a composer but as teacher, conductor, organiser and, increasingly, adviser to younger men.

 In the Grove article on Vaughan Williams, Ottaway and Alain Frogley call the work: